 Agreed.
 An employee cannot successfully perform the job if the employer does not provide the tools and resources needed to get the job done.
 But getting the job done is a task for which the employee must also be qualified.
 A number of headlines recently caught my attention.
 These are cases in which a judge or court found in favor of the employer after considering an employee’s claim of discrimination or failure to provide reasonable accommodation under the Americans with Disabilities Act (ADA).
 If you are a regular reader, you know I usually do not share stories that have a positive outcome for the employer.
 But here I go.

 One case comes from the 4th Circuit (covering MD, VA, WV, NC, and SC).
 Due to a deformation of her foot, the employee could not wear steel-toed shoes that were a safety requirement in her job.
-When she and her employer could reach no agreement as to not agree on any reasonable accommodation, she was fired.
+When she and her employer could not agree on any reasonable accommodation, she was fired.
 She lost in trial court and appealed.
 The 4th Circuit court held, that the employee’s “inability to comply with the steel-toed shoe requirement thus means that she is not a ‘qualified individual’ protected by the ADA.”